 Making the Most of Your Scholarship Applications: 3 Key Tips

-If you're going to go through all the work of submitting a scholarship application, then you want to make sure you have the best chances possible of winning awards.
+If you're going to go through all the work of submitting a scholarship application, then you want to make sure you have an excellent shot at winning awards.
 The following three tips will help you submit the greatest number of successful scholarship applications possible.

 #1: Do Your Own Research

-As you've probably noticed, many of the above scholarships are fairly generous national awards that'll likely be quite competitive.
-Unfortunately, you could be a strong applicant for many of these scholarships and still not win a big award.
+As you've probably noticed, many of the above scholarships are fairly generous national awards, so they’re going to be quite competitive.
+Unfortunately, even if you’re a strong contender, the sheer size of the applicant pool will likely lower your chances.
 So what's a student to do?

-The reality is that there are countless scholarship programs out there that might be really good fits for your interests, location, background, identity, etc. The more niche a scholarship program is, the better chances you'll have of winning an award (if you're a qualified applicant, that is).
+The good news is that there are countless scholarship programs out there.
+It just takes a bit of digging to find one that matches your interests, location, background, identity, etc. The more niche a scholarship program is, the better chances you'll have of winning an award (assuming you're qualified for it).
 So do some research on scholarships programs that operate in your area or are offered to students with your particular interests, experiences, skills, or passions.

 In addition, you could branch out on your own by searching online for scholarships in your area.
 If you have a particular talent, skill, or interest, look for scholarships that are offered to students based on those criteria.